Infographic that shows how life insurance needs may vary by age and stage of life.

 Life insurance in your 30s

-By the time you're 30, you may have children and a mortgage, which makes the financial protection offered by life insurance more important than ever.
-Remember to account for your children's education costs in your life insurance coverage in case you pass away.
-If you find yourself underinsured, don't wait until you get older to bolster your coverage — rates typically rise with age.
+By the time you're 30, your life circumstances may have changed, such as having children and a mortgage, making the financial protection offered by life insurance more crucial than ever.
+There are many reasons why life insurance is important.
+One significant reason is that without life insurance, your spouse could be responsible for the debt you owe in the event of your unexpected death.
+If you do have insurance and realize you are underinsured, don't wait until you get older to increase your coverage — rates typically rise with age.

 Life insurance in your 40s and 50s